Chapter 1 Returning Home

 Charlie's business was three hours away in Seattle.
 He also had a girlfriend who resided there, who he rarely spoke of, but made known to me nonetheless.
 When my mom asked him for his permission to allow me to live here again, Charlie was reluctant, informing her that he was often away from Forks for several days at a time.
 She assured him that I was an adult and I could take care of myself.
 Truthfully, the arrangement was ideal in my book.

-"Bella, please," he chided, with a disapproving glower.
+"Bella," he chided.
 "You remember my friend Billy Black?
 Well his company supplies characters for kids' birthday parties.
-You dress up like a princess, go to the party for an hour and get paid in cash."
+You dress up like a princess, or whatever, and go to the party for an hour and get paid in cash."

 "I don't know, honey.
-What do princesses do?" he murmured, with a sideways glance.
+What do princesses do?" he murmured.